eziosantori/tasty-bites/README.md

 - use the dictionay build-in in Next for labels
 - history hint when prompting in search
 - filter by category/Region on the search Results

+## Lighthouse Reports

+See the [Lighthouse Reports](docs/Lighthouse.md) for performance and accessibility audits of the main pages.